Filing Sales Literature with the Administrator

 • After use (post-use)

 The specific timing depends on the Administrator's rules or orders.
-Combined with the classification authority under Section 412(a), the Administrator can apply different filing formulas to different types of securities.
+Combined with the Administrator's classification authority, the Administrator can apply different filing formulas to different types of securities.

-• Securities or transactions exempt under USA Section 402
+• Securities or transactions exempt under the USA's exempt-securities provisions

 • Federal covered securities (securities listed on national exchanges, investment company securities, etc.)